Honorary Lifetime Members

 As many in the club are new, or do not know some of the history of our esteemed members, here is a little summary of each, kindly provided by Chris.

-Dave Woodman was made a lifetime member because of his efforts with organizing or helping out with the races the club held each year ie The Chippenham 10, his activity on the club committee etc.
+Dave Woodman was made a lifetime member because of his efforts with organizing or helping out with the races the club held each year such as The Chippenham 10, his activity on the club committee etc.

 He also promoted the club vigorously in his role as owner of the Wessex Runner running equipment shop, he was very influential within all of the local military bases who used his shop for their running kit prior to their eventual closing down.
 Several very fast athletes became members of the club due to his influence and this made the harriers a force to be reckoned with at races, especially with the team events, both nationally and locally.